Martin1496/sandeepproject/README.md

 # sandeepproject
-this project is about web scraper using python.
+this project is about web scraping using python.